Foord History, Family Crest & Coats of Arms

 Foord Spelling Variations

-Foord has been spelled many different ways, including Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
+Foord has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Forde, Ford, Alford and others.
+Many variations of the name Foord have been found, including Forde, Ford, Alford and others.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Foords to arrive on North American shores:

 Foord Settlers in United States in the 17th Century

 - Adrian Foord, who landed in Virginia in 1643

 - Roger Foord, who landed in New England in 1644

 - Hester Foord, who arrived in Virginia in 1650

 - Lettice Foord, who arrived in Maryland in 1673